Preface

 4. CB cannot explain themselves

 Some contingent beings can serve as explanations for other contingent beings.
 For example, your parents are contingent, but they explain your existence.
 However, because no individual contingent being can explain itself, the set of all contingent beings cannot explain itself.
-Further, an additional contingent being cannot explain the set, because that contingent being would then require an explanation.
+Neither can an additional contingent being explain the set, because that contingent being would just become part of the set.

-Some people think that the chain of contingent beings might be eternal, and thus requires no explanation.
-However, the principle at play is clearly fallacious – explaining the parts of a set does not explain the set.
+Hume disputed this, claiming that explaining the existence of each member of a set explains the existence of the set.
+But this is clearly absurd.
 Suppose you and I were walking through the woods and came upon a stack of green turtles extending into the sky.
 You ask me what it is, and I say, “oh, very simple.
 That’s the infinite stack of green turtles.
+Each turtle generates the next turtle.
 It’s always been there.”
-This has indeed explained every part of the set – it’s all green turtles, and it goes on forever.
-But obviously, this explanation only adds to the mystery.
+This has indeed explained every part of the set – each green turtle generates the next ad infinitum.
+But obviously, this “explanation” only adds to the mystery.
 Why is the stack there and not somewhere else?
 How is it even possible?
-Why is it eternal?
 Why turtles?
-Likewise, the chain of contingent beings may indeed be eternal, but what still needs explanation is why the chain is there at all.
+Likewise, though we may be able to explain each being in the chain of contingent beings, that doesn’t explain why the chain is there at all.

 6. (5) The set of CB can only be explained by a non-contingent being (NCB)

+A non-contingent (unconditional) being is a being which does explain itself – not by creating itself (remember, that’s a contradiction), but because it is self-evident.
+The fact that it’s non-contingent is the explanation for its existence: it’s unconditional, it’s fundamental, it must be so in all possible worlds, like A<A+1.
 To put it another way: the non-contingent being is not self-created, but uncreated; not self-caused, but uncaused.
 Where other beings have existence as an accident, this being has existence as a property.
-This is the explanation for its existence.
+It is existence, to be itself, the very act and ground of being.

 Kant rejects the idea of a non-contingent being on the grounds that “existence” cannot be a property, only an accident.
-His argument is that “existence” adds nothing to the concept of something.
-For example, if you imagine a unicorn and then imagine a unicorn which exists, they are the same idea.
-Quite true, but “existence” is not the applicable predicate; “necessary (non-contingent) existence” is the applicable predicate.
-If you imagine a unicorn and then imagine a unicorn which necessarily exists, these are no longer the same idea (more here).
-Of course, despite “necessary existence” being a real predicate, there is no reason to think that a necessarily existing unicorn is actually real.
-But there is a good reason to think that a necessarily existing (non-contingent) being is a real thing – namely, the conclusion of premises 1,3, and 6:
+His argument is that “existence” doesn’t modify a concept – for example, if you imagine a dollar and then imagine a dollar which exists, these are the same idea.
+This is a good point, but “existence” is not the applicable predicate; “unconditional existence” is the applicable predicate, and this does modify the concept.
+A dollar and a dollar which unconditionally exists are not the same idea (more here).
+And though a “non-contingent dollar” seems to be impossible (since dollars are obviously contingent) there is a good reason to think that a NCB is actually real – namely, the conclusion of premises 1,3, and 6:

 C. (1,3,6) A NCB exists